(a) Passover Haggadah (for Christians)

 "With one utterance G-d created the essence of heaven and earth and all their components.
 The verse then [continues "the earth was tohu and bohu and darkness was on the face of the deep and the spirit of G-d was hovering over the water"].
 With the first step of creation the earth was tohu, it had only an intangible quality.
 When G-d gave it form, it became bohu.

-This suffices to show that the idea of creation from something from nothing by God was a Jewish concept long ago:
+This suffices to show that the biblical concept of creation from something from nothing by God predates current "science" by about 6000 years:

 In the beginning God created the heavens and the